PetrosIbrah/iStream/README.md

   2. Both Client and Server should have ffmpeg extracted in the following directory: <pre>C:/ffmpeg/bin/</pre> (To update|Fix)

   3. In order for the client sided fplay recording to include sound "Stream box" from realtek's drivers are recommended.

+*Side note: You can run the server just by running the loadbalancer*

-#### This project was conducted without collaborators, and is a clear demonstration of java skills.
+**This project was conducted without collaborators, and is a clear demonstration of java skills.**